Julia Lynch, Self-portrait, c.1924, private collection

 Lynch often painted portraits including ones of her students as well as iconic people such as Jean Batten and Norman Kirk, to raise funds for the St Mary’s College.

 In many ways as a single woman, being a member of the church community allowed Lynch to enjoy a long and active artistic career.
 This exhibition is a celebration of a talented artist whose ability to capture a good likeness was imbedded in both her formal art education and her observational skills.
-Lynch’s work was viewed as traditional and conservative, however, she is still fondly remembered my many of former students and her contribution to New Zealand art, and in particular portraiture, is significant of which this exhibition is a reminder and celebration of.
+Lynch’s work was viewed as traditional and conservative, however, she is still fondly remembered by her many former students and her contribution to New Zealand art, and in particular portraiture, is significant of which this exhibition is a reminder and celebration of.

 Curated by: Dr Penelope Jackson MNZM